VaishnaviBhise05/shop-billing-/README.md

 ```
 shop-billing/
 │
-├── index.html       # App markup only — links style.css and app.js
+├── index.html       # App markup only — links style.css, app.js, backup.js
 ├── style.css         # All styling
-├── app.js             # All JavaScript logic
+├── app.js             # Core app logic (billing, inventory, customers, expenses, dashboard)
+├── backup.js           # Export/import all data as a .json backup file
 ├── README.md         # This file
 └── CHANGELOG.md       # Day-wise history of what was added and when
 ```

-As new files are added (backup.js, PWA files, etc.), they'll be listed here and in the Day-wise Log below.
+As new files are added (PWA files, etc.), they'll be listed here and in the Day-wise Log below.

 ## Day-wise Log